-(B) Valuation: The Company applies ASC 820-10, Fair Value Measurement and Disclosures ("ASC 820-10"), to its holdings of financial instruments.
+(B) Valuation: The Company applies ASC 820-10, Fair Value Measurement ("ASC 820-10"), to its holdings of financial instruments.
 ASC 820-10 establishes a three-level valuation hierarchy for disclosure of fair value measurements.
 The valuation hierarchy is based upon the observability of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows:

-• Level 1-inputs to the valuation methodology are observable and reflect quoted prices (unadjusted) for identical assets or liabilities in active markets.
-Currently, the types of financial instruments the Company generally includes in this category are, exchange-traded derivatives;
+Level 1-inputs to the valuation methodology are observable and reflect quoted prices (unadjusted) for identical assets or liabilities in active markets.
+Currently, the types of financial instruments the Company generally includes in this category are exchange-traded derivatives;

 - Level 2-inputs to the valuation methodology other than quoted prices included in Level 1 are observable for the asset or liability, either directly or indirectly.
-Currently, the types of financial instruments that the Company generally includes in this category are Agency RMBS, non-Agency RMBS determined to have sufficiently observable market data, U.S. Treasury securities, actively traded derivatives such as TBAs, interest rate swaps, and swaptions; and - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.
-Currently, this category includes RMBS where there is less price transparency.
+Currently, the types of financial instruments that the Company generally includes in this category are Agency RMBS, U.S. Treasury securities, certain non-Agency RMBS, and actively traded derivatives such as TBAs, interest rate swaps, and swaptions; and - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Currently, this category includes certain RMBS, such as certain non-Agency RMBS and certain Agency IOs, where there is less price transparency.

 For certain financial instruments, the various inputs that management uses to measure fair value for such financial instrument may fall into different levels of the fair value hierarchy.
 In such cases, the determination of which category within the fair value hierarchy is appropriate for such financial instrument is based on the lowest level of input that is significant to the fair value measurement.
 ASC 820 prioritizes the various inputs that management uses to measure fair value with the highest priority to inputs that are observable and reflect quoted prices (unadjusted) for identical assets or liabilities in active markets (Level 1) and the lowest priority to inputs that are unobservable and significant to the fair value measurement (Level 3).
 The assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the financial instrument.
 The Company may use valuation techniques consistent with the market and income approaches to measure the fair value of its assets and liabilities.
 The market approach uses third-party valuations and information obtained from market transactions involving identical or similar assets or liabilities.
 The income approach uses projections of the future economic benefits of an instrument to determine its fair value, such as in the discounted cash flow methodology.
-The inputs or methodology used for valuing financial instruments are not necessarily an indication of the risk associated with investing in these financial instruments.
+The inputs or methodology used for valuing financial instruments are not necessarily an indication of the risk associated with investing in these financial instrument is reassessed at the end of each period.
 Transfers between levels of the fair value hierarchy are assumed to occur at the end of the reporting period.